YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 The MUPIP JOURNAL -SHOW command now displays the cryptographic hash of the symmetric key stored in the journal file header (the output is one long line):

 .. parsed-literal::
-   $ mupip journal -show -backward mumps.mjl 2>&1 | grep hash
+   $ mupip journal -show -backward yottadb.mjl 2>&1 | grep hash
    Journal file hash F226703EC502E9757848 ...
    $